DinelyWellehewage/co2-emission-calculator/README.md

 java -jar co2-calculator.jar --start <start city> --end <end city> --transportation-method <transportation method>
 ```
 ### Usage
-1. Input the source and destination cities
+1. Input the source and destination cities.
-2. Select a mode of transportation from the list
+2. Select a mode of transportation from the list.
-3. Select the coordinates for cities from displayed coordinates
+3. Select the coordinates for cities from displayed coordinates.
-4. The application displays the CO2-equivalent emission
+4. The application displays the CO2-equivalent emission.

 ### Command-line Arguments
 - `--start=START_CITY`